-How to you reactivate a locked or bricked phone?
+How do you reactivate a locked or bricked phone?

-If you search the Internet for ‘iPhone activation lock bypass’, you’ll find numerous guides and websites offering unlock services.
-My guess it that there are also range of professional services run by technology experts linked to criminal organisations who specialise in this.
+If you search the Internet for ‘iPhone activation lock bypass’, you’ll find numerous guides and websites offering to unlock services.
+My guess is that there is also a range of professional services run by technology experts linked to criminal organisations who specialise in this.

 Additionally, there are also numerous guides for bypassing Android device encryption.
 And there is a perception that the Android OS is less secure than Apple iOS so the theft threat for Android phones is essentially the same.

-Where does this leave the you with your expensive phone?
+Where does this leave you with your expensive phone?

 There is no longer comfort of knowing your device is safe from theft based on the inbuilt security.
 Therefore, protect yourself when using a mobile phone in public.
 See the London Metropolitan Police guide – Protect your mobile phone against criminals on bikes and mopeds.

 Backup your data to the cloud and activate all the security mechanism, even though they could be bypassed.